 The FFM application can help to determine your eligibility for multiple programs including premium assistance for insurance coverage and government-sponsored health care programs (like the Children’s Health Insurance Program (CHIP) or Medical Assistance).

-You may also apply online for CHIP or Medical Assistance.
+You may also apply online for CHIP or Medical Assistance at anytime -- not just during open enrollment.
 Or, visit HealthCare.gov.

 Finally, you may talk to a licensed insurance agent/broker or a licensed health insurance company to purchase insurance either through the private market or the FFM.